 One last overall check

-To do this, we run a New Relic Synthetics script that represents a simple end-to-end customer workflow.
+To do this, we run a synthetic monitoring script in New Relic that represents a simple end-to-end customer workflow.
 It sends a piece of data to our platform and then logs in and queries for that specific data.
 If we detect any significant discrepancy between the performance of this script and the expectations set in our SLOs, we know we need to revisit our SLI methodology.

 Six things to remember

-In closing, we encourage you to remember the following six points when it comes to setting SLIs and SLOs:
+In closing, we encourage you to remember the these six points when it comes to setting SLIs and SLOs:

 - Define SLIs and SLOs for specific capabilities at system boundaries.